 - Comparative intent: Evaluating options (“best Italian restaurants downtown”)

-Directory platforms build increasingly detailed user profiles through:
+Directory platforms build detailed user profiles through:

 - Explicit preferences (saved searches, favorites, filters used)